rampravesh22/DSA/Binary Search Tree/Tree Operation.md

 ## 1. When there is no child is present

     1. Simply delete the node with zero child.
-    2. And point the parent node to None
+    2. And point the parent node to None.

 ## 2. When there is only one child is present

-    1. Simply delete the node with one child
+    1. Simply delete the node with one child.
-    2. And now replace with the child node with node you want to delete
+    2. And now replace with the child node with node you want to delete.

 ## 3. When there is two child present

-    1. Find the smallest node from the right subtree
+    1. Find the smallest node from the right subtree.
-    2. And then replace with that smallest node that you want to delete.
+    2. And then replace the node with the smallest node from right subtree. z